pietrosig/c-backprop/README.md

 # c-backprop
-A small, PyTorch like Backpropagation implementation in C.
+A small (Pyotrch like) Backpropagation implementation in C.

 ## Run
 Currently this implementation is **compiler dependent** and needs *gcc* (see `src/constant.c` for details).